 Current work include projects which explore the use-value of art or the role of art as a tool, device or system bound up within a critique of a socially engaged practice often informed by network and information culture

+Projects explore creative technology, folk, critical making, urban studies, sustainability and the emerging open/'open-source'/open hardware/open content movement.
 I am inspired by Edward Tufte and how art relates to the "envisioning of information".
-J G Ballard talked of the idea of an 'invisible literature' within the periodicals and journals of science and technology; there is an invisible art practice within the myriad interests research paths and hobbies of academics, technicians, scientists and engineers that im keen on drawing on curatorially particularly in my technology led work with artists
+J G Ballard talked of the idea of an 'invisible literature' within the periodicals and journals of science and technology; equally I look for an invisible practice within the research paths of hobbuists, academics, 'makers',